ruslangainutdinov/how-to-get-app/README.md

 - MySQL
 Bootstrap templates were used for front-end part of the application.

--Documentation for the app on it's way!
+-Documentation for the app almost done!

 ## Quick start
 Below is shortened instruction what to do to run the project on your PC.